baranovskypd/goodpress/README.md

 ## Workflow

-  - Create your posts in folders, one folder per post, with index.Rmd knitted to index.md and figures under a “figs” folder (so they can be different from non R related media).
+  - Create your posts in folders, one folder per post, with index.Rmd knitted to index.md and figures under a “figs” folder.

 <!-- end list -->